taptap-games/taptap-games-frontend/docs/pp.md

 * Send you related information, including confirmations, invoices, technical notices, updates, push notifications, security alerts, and support and administrative messages

-* Communicate with you about promotions, rewards, upcoming events, and other news about products and services offered by DmSroik LLC and our selected partners
+* Communicate with you about promotions, rewards, upcoming events, and other news about products and services offered by TapTap Games LLC and our selected partners

 * Link or combine it with other information we get from third parties, to help understand your preferences and provide you with better services.